JoelBird/joelbird.github.io/index.md

 - Invite our OpenProj bot to your server:
 [Invite Url](https://discordapp.com/api/oauth2/authorize?client_id=961725997789630524&scope=bot&permissions=395137084432)
-- Create a category called "OpenProj" within your discord server - Capitalised "O" and capitalised "P"
-- Create the following channels in the OpenProj category:\
+- Our bot will create the OpenProj category, the required channels and the OpenProjManager role
-info\
-chat\
-commands

-Now create the task-channels.
+Now create the task-channels you will be working with.
 Task-channels are different areas of development your project wishes to open to the public, inviting their support.
 Task-channels can be of the following categories:\
 marketing-tasks\
 coding-tasks\
 other-tasks